2nd trimester: weeks 13-28

 By Week 26: Your baby’s growth will be rapid so you might notice some big changes in your bump – as such backache could start to kick-in at this point, along with heartburn and an inability to breathe in deeply.

-What’s happening in your body?
+Your 2nd trimester – what’s happening in your body?